Zylann/godot_voxel/doc/source/specs/block_format_v4.md

 ### Block format

-It starts with version number `3` in one byte, then some metadata and the actual voxels.
+It starts with version number `4` in one byte, then some info and the actual voxels.
+Optionally, it is followed by custom metadata.

 !!! note
     The size and formats are present to make the format standalone.
 When used within a chunked container like region files, it is recommended to check if they match the format expected for the volume as a whole.